John Taylor (English publisher): Life

+Taylor and Hessey

 Taylor formed a partnership with James Augustus Hessey (1785–1870), as Taylor & Hessey, at 93 Fleet Street, London.
 In 1819, through his cousin Edward Drury, a bookseller in Stamford, he was introduced to John Clare of Helpston in Northamptonshire.
 He polished Clare's grammar and spelling for publication.
 He was also Keats's publisher, and published works by Lamb, Coleridge and Hazlitt.

 In 1821 John Taylor became involved in publishing the London Magazine.

+Taylor and Walton

 In later years he became Bookseller and Publisher to the then new University of London and, now in formal partnership with James Walton, moved to Upper Gower Street.
 As such he developed a line in what was then the new and developing field of standard academic text books.

 After a long bachelor's life fraught with illness and depression, he died at 7 Leonard Place, Kensington, on 5 July 1864 and was buried in the churchyard at Gamston, near Retford, where his tombstone was paid for by the University of London.